Avaiga/taipy-getting-started/step_10/ReadMe.md

 - [part](https://docs.taipy.io/manuals/gui/viselements/part/): creates a group of text/visual elements.
 A useful parameter of *part* is `render`.
-Set to `False`, it will not display the part.
+If set to `False`, it will not display the part.
+This allows the developer to dynamically display a group of visual elements or not.

 ```
 <|part|render={bool_variable}|